openstack-archive/gluon/doc/source/devref/plugin_wrapper.rst

 the method call is for a Gluon port, the Gluon Wrapper Plugin code will forward the request to the Proton Server for processing.
 Otherwise, the superclass method will be called.
-The goal is to introduce the Gluon networking functionality without breaking the existing ML2 networking.
+The goal is to introduce the Gluon networking functionality without breaking the existing ML2 networking - and to ensure that a user that doesn't need extended network functionality does not have to install it and is not affected by Gluon development - the stability of their system remains as before because the code they're running is no different.
 The following diagram provides an overview of this design.

 ::